FAQ

 Rates are set by the lenders and can vary slightly lender to lender.
 RenoFi Renovation Home Equity Loan rates vary depending on several different factors but the two most critical are your credit score and the loan to value ratio (LTV) based on your after renovation value.
 In general, RenoFi Loan rates are often better than the home equity loan rates you’d find at most banks.
 That’s possible because RenoFi Loans are offered by credit unions who are well known for having low rates & fees.
 To learn more about rates, try the RenoFi Loan calculator today.

 Lenders offering RenoFi Loans may charge closing costs and fees as they would for any home equity loan.
-Closing costs vary by lender and for RenoFi Home Equity Loans range from several hundred dollars ($700-$800) up to 1% of the loan amount.
-These costs typically include an origination fee, title and escrow fees, tax certifications, recording fees, other underwriting costs paid by the consumer to the lender, and may include title insurance for higher loan amounts.
+Closing costs vary by lender and typically include an origination fee, title and escrow fees, tax certifications, recording fees, other underwriting costs paid by the consumer to the lender, and may include title insurance for higher loan amounts.
 Closing costs do not include the cost of the appraisal.

 Because these are unique appraisals, they have a higher cost than typical appraisals.
-The average appraisal cost is around $700, but can be in excess of $1000 depending on renovation size, complexity, and geographic location.
+The average appraisal cost varies depending on renovation size, complexity, and geographic location.
 It is important to note that the lender is taking the application and making a loan decision and that it is possible that you pay for an appraisal and are not approved for a loan.

 During the renovation, some lenders may charge a monthly fee or a higher rate, but this is temporary and will cease once the renovation completes and RenoFi issues a certificate of completion.